 - Sleeping bags are included for twin/double/single customers.
 Dorm customers will be required to pay a $30 fee to their guide on departure.
 Passengers are permitted to bring their own sleeping bags.
 Please specify this at time of booking.

-- The Ayers Rock Resort has a swimming pool, Wi-fi, shopping centre, bank and laundry facilities.
+- The Ayers Rock Resort has a swimming pool, Wi-fi, shopping center, bank and laundry facilities.

 - We may adapt our hikes in Watarrka (King’s Canyon) if it’s too hot.
 Some hikes involve steep climbs and require a reasonable level of fitness.

-Similar Tours to 6 Day Adelaide To Alice Springs Rock Patrol Tour
+Similar Tours to 6 Day Adelaide To Alice Springs Tour

 Visit the renowned McLaren Vale wine region for wine tastings at 3 wineries, an opportunity to sample some South Australian sweet treats and then take a leisurely seaside stroll along the beautiful bay of Glenelg.